The Platform Process

 - We oppose all forms of racism and work to eliminate it from our society and from within our organization.

-- We condemn and oppose oppression and harassment of all people by public or private individuals or institutions based on ability, age, gender, national origin, citizenship, race, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.
+- We condemn and oppose oppression and harassment including the denial of the right to due process of all people by public or private individuals or institutions based on ability, age, gender, gender identity gender expression, familial status, national origin, citizenship, race, religion, sexual orientation, socio-economic status, immigration status, current or former incarceration status, or any other defining characteristic.

 - We will work toward a more fair justice system not mired in discrimination based on ability, age, gender, national origin, citizenship, race, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.